How to Glaze Bathroom Cabinets for an Antique Look?

 If you want, you can also consider applying gel stain as a glaze over finished stained wood.
 This works for many people and can give good results if done right.

-There is a variety of pre-colored glazes available on the market so that you can choose an already-tinted glaze according to your personal feel.
+There is a variety of pre-colored glazes available on the market that are ready to match your vibe.

-How much tint paint you add to the glaze will typically determine the translucency of the glaze you will achieve.
+Be aware that how much tint paint you add to the glaze will typically determine the translucency of the glazing product you will achieve.

 In case you do not want to get a darker or sharper face-lift, you can simply use a clear, colorless glaze for your wood or MDF cabinets to get that charming, welcoming look.

-TIP: If you just want to try the color to make sure how it looks, you can start by glazing inside of the cabinets or drawers first.
+TIP: To try the color to make sure how it looks, start by glazing the inside of the cabinets or drawers first.
 Once you are sure about the tone, you can move ahead.

 What Type of Paint Should You Glaze On?